aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/neuronx_distributed_inference_developer_guide.rst

 With the above example, we can supply inputs of sequence length from 1-512 without pre-padding, as the bucket kernel takes care of that.
 Autobucketing is useful for latency sensitive applications where using smaller and large inputs on small and large models respectively.

 .. note::
-    We do not yet have autobucketing integrated with our NxD Llama2 example, and will be done so in an upcoming release.
+    We do not yet have autobucketing integrated with our NxD Core Llama2 example, and will be done so in an upcoming release.

 Speculative Decoding (Beta)